By Emma Bennett

 - Lead nurture sequences

-Once you’ve developed a consistent message and brand for this campaign, you can adapt it so that it fits each channel appropriately.
+Once you’ve developed a consistent message and brand for your campaign, you can adapt it so that it fits each channel appropriately.
 Try to use the same images, copy, and calls to action on each ad if you can.
 Beyond message consistency, marketing integration also focuses on the distribution of the message in a properly timed order or sequence based on interaction with the customer and the specific media used.

 Once your campaign is live and running, make sure to have a process for following up with the leads you’ve pulled in.
 Lead nurture sequences are an effective way to stay in front of leads that have converted on the digital aspects of your campaign.